boblautenbach/POYNT_NODE/README.md

 # POYNT Payment Device Node API (https://poynt.com/)

-The POYNT system is great a standalone paymnet processing POS, but if you want to intergrate it with your existing POS or as poart of a custom POS you will need to implement the POYNT Cloud Messaging process.
+The POYNT system is great a standalone paymnet processing POS, but if you want to integrate it with your existing POS or as part of a custom POS you will need to implement the POYNT Cloud Messaging process.
 I outline the steps required below.

 ##Step 1: Acquire a 24hr Access Token from the POYNT API Service